-The Company has accumulated approximately \$98,000 of net operating losses as of February 28, 2010. \$58,000 of this loss may be carried forward to offset future taxable income through the year 2031.
+The Company has accumulated approximately \$121,000 of net operating losses as of February 28, 2011. \$60,000 of this loss may be carried forward to offset future taxable income through the year 2031.
 The use of these losses to reduce future income taxes will depend on the generation of sufficient taxable income prior to the expiration of the net operating loss carry forwards.
 In the event of certain changes in control, there will be an annual limitation on the amount of net operating loss carry forwards that can be used.
-No tax benefit has been reported in the financial statements for the year ended February 28, 2010 because it has been fully offset by a valuation reserve.
-The use of future tax benefit is undeterminable because the Company presently has no operations in the United States of America, we must make a variety of estimates that affect the reported amounts and related disclosures.
+No tax benefit has been reported in the financial statements for the year ended February 28, 2011 because it has been fully offset by a valuation reserve.
+The use of future tax benefit is undeterminable because the Company presently has no operations.